camrenkhoury/geneticsdrosophilaproject/README.md

 ### **`CodeDirectory/`**

-This is still a major part of the active system.
+This directory contains the main desktop GUI and several core control modules used by the system.

 **Important files:**